 Flights with any non-EU passport holders are required to give at least 24hrs prior notice and photocopies of the passport and entry visas will be required.

-AOPA, in conjunction with Border Force, have produced a web based system to enable pilots to easily submit a GAR.
-To access their system please click On Line GAR.
+Border Force have produced a web based system to enable pilots to easily submit a GAR.
+Please use Submit a GAR.
 Registration is required and the system is free to use.

 Aircraft departing the UK are entitled to claim back the duty paid on the fuel via HO60 Form